Public consultation: 23 February to 28 April 2023

 Map of declared area

-This shapefile is provided for illustrative and explanatory purposes only and must be used with the GFA94 geocentric data set.
+This spatial data is provided for illustrative and explanatory purposes only and must be used with the GDA94 coordinate system.
 The Declared Area is the area specified in Schedule 1 of the Offshore Electricity Infrastructure (Declared Area OEI-01-2023) Declaration 2023.

 Choosing the area